Why Small Businesses Should Care About Website Security in 2020?

 For any site owner, website is the primary channel to interact with their customers.
 Hence, having a secure website not only assures trust but also gives a sense of secure browsing to the customers whereas an unsecured connection is a threat to your official business relationships.

-Small business Cybersecurity is one of the most serious economic and national security challenges we face as a nation.
+In 2020, Small business Cybersecurity is one of the most serious economic and national security challenges we face as a nation.
 In the case of small businesses, the business owners think that their website is too small to become a target of a web exploitation.
 This lack of awareness about the risks and consequences one may have to face due to the hack.

 And, the unfortunate reality of today’s world is that websites, either big or small, are targeted daily and the majority of these attacks are automated.
 A bitter truth is that small businesses are increasingly becoming some of the most attractive targets today for enterprising cyberthieves and you must know how to protect your Small Business in 2019.